PEHGP/PhosphoRice/README.md

 python PhosphoRice.py <InputFile> <OutputFile>
 ```
 ###Input File
-The input file must be protein sequence and format in FASTA.
+The input file must be a protein sequence and format in FASTA.
 A FASTA sequence seems like below:
 ```
 >kuan